walkingfeet/pairing-exercise/README.md

 7. Contract first - public API may have contract first principle.
 Out of scope

 DN comments - They are not part of documentation but comments to understand why solution was made

+Used style of projects as in organisation - repository model and common view model